The Wachet Jivitadana Sangha Hospital: Affiliated organizations

 Wachet does not receive funding from the Myanmar government.
 It is supported by donations and volunteers from both domestic and international organizations, including Japan Heart, the RANZCO Eye Foundation, the Brighter Future Foundation, and Vipassana Hawai’i.

 Japan Heart

-Japan Heart, a volunteer-based international health care organization based in Tokyo, was founded in 2004 by Dr. Hideto Yoshioka.
+Japan Heart, a volunteer-based international healthcare organization based in Tokyo, was founded in 2004 by Dr. Hideto Yoshioka.
 The organization operates in both Myanmar and Cambodia, and began working with Wachet Hospital in May 2004.
 Japanese doctors and nurses assist local staff members in treating patients, and also work to improve the medical techniques used at the hospital.
 In Myanmar, Japan Heart volunteers help treat approximately 10,000 outpatients and perform up to 2,000 surgical operations per year.
 In 2004, its medical volunteers conducted, on average, 1,001 outpatient procedures and 154 operations per month.
 Its other initiatives in Myanmar include the Dream Development Center, or "Dream Train", a child development center in Yangon founded in 2010.
 Also in 2010, with funding from the Japanese Ministry of Foreign Affairs, Japan Heart opened a vocational training center for the visually impaired in Myanmar.